phbradley/pubtcrs/README.md

 - `neighbors` computes TCR-TCR neighbor relations based on co-occurrence and sequence similarity.
 It can also perform DBSCAN clustering if desired.

 - `correlations` computes TCR-feature correlation p-values for user-defined features.

+Usage examples can be found in the shell scripts: `tests/*/run.bash`

 # REQUIREMENTS